 Degree Requirements

 GPA Credits 45 credits (42 credits for theology and science track)

 Total Credits 62 credits

-Other Foreign language requirement and/or approved technical proficiency
+Other Admission to doctoral can- didacy

 Candidacy examinations

+Foreign language requirement and/or approved technical proficiency

 Doctoral dissertation

 HPS students pursue the Ph.D. degree in one of three tracks: the history track, the philosophy track, and the theology and science track.
 Students on all three tracks must undergo a review at the end of their second year, in order to be admitted to the third year of the program.
 Students who fail to pass that review will normally be awarded an M.A. in HPS.
 Full details of the review are in the program handbook.